Start a fashion consulting business by following these 9 steps:

 A fashion consultant typically makes money by charging an hourly fee for their consulting services.
 You may consider charging different hourly fees for different services as well as one-time fees for other services (such as reviewing the client's existing wardrobe).

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your fashion consulting business is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your fashion consulting business is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements